Planning a trip to New Orleans? Great choice! Today I’m sharing everything you need to know before visiting New Orleans for the first time.

 Here’s what’s included in the GO City New Orleans Pass:

 ✓ Pick from over 25 New Orleans attractions

 ✓ Save up to 56% on ticket prices

 The GO City New Orleans All-inclusive pass is a pre-paid sightseeing card which gives you FREE entry to the city’s top tourist attractions, including:

 - Paddlewheeler Creole Queen to explore the Mississippi River ($36 value)

 Plus, you can use the New Orleans Pass to get free entry to over 25 other attractions, museums, and tours in the city.

-2. Avoid spending all your time on Bourbon Street
+2. Don’t spend all your time on Bourbon Street

 3. Don’t forget to bring your walking shoes

 New Orleans is one of the most walkable cities in the USA.
-There is really no reason to rent a car during your visit, as you can easily access the city’s neighborhoods on foot or by bicycle.
+I don’t recommend renting a car during your visit, as you can easily access the city’s neighborhoods on foot or by bicycle.